Hoan Kiem Lake

 If you are about to visit Hanoi for a few days, it is very likely that you will reside somewhere near Hoan Kiem Lake.

-The lake is considered the heart of Hanoi, not only geographically but also symbolically.
-In fact, the more you spend time learning about the lake, the more special it becomes.
+Hoan Kiem Lake is considered the heart of Hanoi, both geographically and symbolically.
+The more time you spend exploring the lake, the deeper its significance becomes.

 Legends